Letters of Administration Queensland: How to Apply (Step-by-Step Guide)

 • The will fails to name an executor at all or is deemed invalid.

 Once granted, Letters of Administration function similarly to probate for an executor.
-The appointed administrator can gather assets, pay off the deceased’s liabilities, and distribute any remaining property to beneficiaries according to Queensland’s succession laws or, in some cases, the terms of an invalidated or partially valid will.
+The appointed administrator can gather assets, pay off the deceased’s liabilities, and distribute any remaining property either under Queensland’s intestacy rules, or under a valid will where the grant is letters of administration with the will annexed.

 Why Letters of Administration Matter